JesseGarcia562/garcia_and_lohmueller_2020/README.md

 # Computing Hrj

+## For slim

+To compute Hrj for slim we used the R Based script titled:

+"computing_hrj_slim.R"

 To compute Hrj and other measures of association based on entropy check out the C++ implementation use the script titled:

 "measures_of_association_based_on_entropy.cpp"